lucabriguglia/OpenCQRS/README.md

 }
 ```

-And finally, publish the event using the mediator:
+And finally, publish the event using the dispatcher:

 ```C#
 var @event = new SomethingHappened();